 - Verified this account

-Paul Kirkland is a Consultant Ear, Nose and Throat (ENT) surgeon for the East Sussex Hospitals NHS Trust, working at both the Conquest and Eastbourne District General Hospitals since 2005.
+Paul Kirkland is a Consultant Ear, Nose and Throat (ENT) surgeon at the East Sussex Healthcare NHS Trust (ESHT), working at both the Conquest and Eastbourne District General Hospitals since 2005.

 He qualified at St Thomas' Hospital Medical School, London in 1989 and received his specialist ENT training in London.
 He was awarded the Certificate of Completion of Specialist Training in Otolaryngology - Head and Neck Surgery.
 He is on the General Medical Council's Specialist Register.

 He undertook further specialist training in head and neck surgery at the Royal Marsden Hospital and advance training thyroid and parathyroid surgery at the Hammersmith and Charing Cross Hospitals.

 He was also awarded a fellowship by the European Academy of Facial Plastic Surgery and spent time training in two centres of excellence in Amsterdam and Stuttgart.

 Whilst he treats all general ENT disorders affecting both adults and children, he specialises in treatment of the sinuses thyroid, parathyroid, salivary glands, and skin lesions of the face and neck.